Pristin V

-Pristin V (Korean: 프리스틴 V) was the first and only official sub-group of South Korean girl group Pristin, formed by Pledis Entertainment in 2018.
-It was composed of five Pristin members: Nayoung, Roa, Eunwoo, Rena, and Kyulkyung.
+Pristin V (Korean: 프리스틴 V) was a sub-group of South Korean girl group Pristin, formed by Pledis Entertainment in 2018.
+It was composed of five Pristin members: Nayoung, Roa, Eunwoo, Rena, and Kyulkyung, following its group disbandment, the sub-unit also announced the official disbandment.

 History

 2018: Debut with Like a V

 On May 17, Pledis Entertainment released a teaser confirming that Pristin would be debuting its first sub-unit.
 Soon after both individual and group teasers began to be released, along with the title of their debut single album Like a V. On May 28, their first single album was released, along with the music video of the leading track in the album, "Get It".